Professional Development Courses—Instructor Biographies

 Return to course description

-Thani Jambulingam is Professor in the Department of Pharmaceutical and Healthcare Marketing at St Joseph’s University, Erivan K. Haub School of Business, in Philadelphia, Pennsylvania, USA.
-Dr. Jambulingam teaches both in Executive Pharmaceutical & Healthcare MBA program and undergraduate program in Pharmaceutical and Healthcare Marketing.
-He has served as the chair of the Department for 8 years and launched the first EMBA online program at SJU in 2002.
-He is trained at Harvard in case method for teaching.
-Dr Jambulingam worked in the pharmaceutical industry for several years in marketing before his PhD, at University of Wisconsin, Madison, USA.
-Dr. Jambulingam’s research interests are in pharmaceutical and healthcare marketing strategy.
-His work has been published in several refereed academic journals and trade publications in marketing and management.
-Dr. Jambulingam has served as the external reader for PhD dissertations at Columbia University.
-Dr. Jambulingam is a visiting Professor for Wharton MBA program in their global programs in India.
-He is also a faculty at the Biotechnology Entrepreneurship Bootcamp held every year during the BIO International Convention.
-He has served as a consultant and facilitated educational training sessions in strategy for senior leadership and/or brand teams within several small, mid and large pharmaceutical firms and healthcare systems in the US.
-Dr. Jambulingam, as a Pfizer fellow spent a year at Pfizer with the Prevnar Global Commercial Team contributing to developing healthy aging platform development, franchise positioning, vaccine business strategy for emerging markets, and pediatric expanded age expansion strategy (life cycle management).
-He conducted a strategy session for executive leadership within the specialty care division of Pfizer.
-He also serves as a mentor to several CEOs of start-up companies.
-Dr. Jambulingam has received several excellence in teaching and research awards at SJU.
+As a Pfizer fellow, Dr. Jambulingan spent a year at Pfizer with the Prevnar Global Commercial Team contributing to developing healthy aging platform development, franchise positioning, vaccine business strategy for emerging markets, and pediatric expanded age expansion strategy (life cycle management).
+He conducted strategy sessions for executive leadership within the specialty care division of Pfizer.
+He also served as a mentor to several CEOs of start-up companies.
+Dr. Jambulingam has received several excellence awards in teaching and research at SJU.
 He was inducted into Rho Chi, the honor society for pharmacy and Beta Gama Sigma, the honor society for business.
-Dr. Jambulingam serves on the advisory board of two startup biotech/pharma companies, and one went IPO in 2021.
-Also in 2021, Dr. Jambulingam received the prestigious Tangelmann Award for lifetime contribution to excellence in teaching and outstanding commitment to research at SJU.
+Dr. Jambulingam serves on the advisory board of two startup biotech/pharma companies and one went IPO in 2021.
+Also in 2021, Dr. Jambulingam received the prestigious Tangelmann Award for lifetime contribution to the excellence in teaching and outstanding commitment to research at SJU.

 Return to course description